GENERAL INFORMATION SECTION: BACHELOR’S DEGREE PROGRAMMES

 In thesis you demonstrate your ability to apply your knowledge and skills in practical expert duties related to the professional studies.

 We offer engineering studies via distance learning which gives you an opportunity to study flexibly in your own time.
 You will study and communicate in a global network of students and teachers.
 The studies also include contact teaching days which will take place online.
-In addition, you need to be from one to two weeks in Finland once a year.
+In addition, you need to be present in Rauma for approximately a week every semester.

 We Expect You to Have